MaksiRose/paw-and-paper/README.md

 	"github_token": "your github token",
 	"default_color": "#b4a257",
 	"error_color": "#d0342c",
+	"update_channel_id": "channel users can receive updates from", "ticket_channel_id": "channel tickets are sent to"
 }
 ```
 > Anything that you don't have or need from this list can be left as an empty string.